yuriyzubarev/statsz/README.md

 Status
 ------

 This is a **prototype**.
-Hence Bash, AWK and 20 Python lines server.
+Hence Bash, AWK and 20-Python-lines server.

 > A prototype is an early sample, model, or release of a product built to test a concept or process or to act as a thing to be replicated or learned from.